 So, can acid reflux cause gas?
 The short answer is maybe.
-Many of the same things that contribute to gas also cause acid reflux.
-Making lifestyle changes to treat acid reflux may also help reduce excessive gas.
-For instance, you can eliminate carbonated beverages like beer to help relieve symptoms of acid reflux.
+Many of the things that contribute to gas also lead to acid reflux.
+Making lifestyle changes to treat acid reflux may help reduce excessive gas.
+For instance, you can eliminate carbonated beverages such as beer to relieve symptoms.
 Eating smaller meals more often may reduce the symptoms of both conditions, too.

 The reverse also can be true — attempting to release gas may trigger acid reflux.
 Belching both during and after meals to release air when the stomach is full is normal.
 However, some people belch frequently and swallow too much air, releasing it before it enters the stomach.
-Many people mistakenly believe that belching will help relieve the symptoms of acid reflux, but they may be doing more harm than good.
-It’s also possible to swallow air in an attempt to clear your throat or mouth after stomach acid backs up.
+Many people mistakenly believe that belching will relieve the symptoms of acid reflux, but they may be doing more harm than good.
+Studies have shown that swallowing air increases stretching of the stomach, which triggers the LES to relax, making acid reflux more likely.

 A small number of people who’ve had fundoplication surgery to correct GERD may develop a condition known as gas-bloat syndrome.
 The surgery prevents normal belching and your ability to vomit.
-Gas-bloat syndrome usually resolves on its own within two to four weeks following surgery.
-However, sometimes it can persist.
+Gas-bloat syndrome usually resolves on its own within two to four weeks of surgery, but sometimes it persists.
 In more serious cases, you may need to change your diet or receive counseling to help break your belching habit.
 In the most serious cases, additional surgery may be required to correct the problem.

 Although the connection between acid reflux and gas isn’t completely clear, lifestyle changes may be helpful in reducing the symptoms of both.
-Keeping a record of foods that cause acid reflux and gas can help you and your doctor figure out dietary changes.
+Keeping a record of foods that cause acid reflux and gas can help you and your doctor figure out the right dietary changes to make.